yingzhan25/philosopher_42/README.md

 - two_philo_both_fork_deadlock
 - two_philo_both_fork_no_deadlock

-The tester script are convenient for testing multiple times (e.g.100 times) when the death of philosophers is unpredictable.
+The tester scripts are convenient for testing multiple times (e.g.100 times) when the death of philosophers is unpredictable.

 (Also, 42PhilosophersHelper provides some good test scripts. https://github.com/AbdallahZerfaoui/42PhilosophersHelper.git).